Skip to main content

 Sun exposure can cause redness and dryness.
 If your skin is sensitive, it’s extra important to apply and reapply your sunscreen daily.
 Consider sunscreen your skin’s personal bodyguard: it not only protects* your skin from sun damage and signs of aging, it also reduces your risk of getting skin cancer—as long as you reapply as needed so it can do its job properly.
 No matter what the weather outside is like, no matter the season or temperature, the sun’s rays can still damage your skin, even on a cloudy day!

-If your skin is sensitive, it’s important to choose the right type of sunscreen to avoid irritation.
+If your skin is sensitive, it’s important to choose the right type of sunscreen to minimize irritation.
 Don’t worry—we’ve got all the information you need right here to make choosing the best sunscreen for your face as easy as can be.
-In this guide, you’ll find recommendations for facial sunscreen for sensitive skin, from plain clear sunscreen to CC creams and tinted moisturizers with sunscreen.
-We’ll also school you on why chemical sunscreen may irritate the skin, why it’s often best to use physical sunscreen for sensitive skin, and more need-to-know info.
+In this guide, you’ll find recommendations for facial sunscreen for sensitive skin, from plain, clear sunscreen to tinted ones.
+We’ll also educate you on why chemical sunscreen may irritate the skin for some, and more need-to-know info.

 What you need to know about sunscreen